quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 - invalid: packet parsing or validation error
 - connection_unknown: Connection ID is not known
 - decryption_failure: decryption key was unavailable, decryption failed
+- general: situations not clearly covered in the other categories

 For more details on "datagram_id", see {{transport-datagramssent}}.